danking/pda-simulator/README.md

 ## Dependencies

-This package depends on [rackdan/maybe](https://github.com/danking/rackdan) which is a package for the new Racket package manager.
+This package depends on [rackdan](https://github.com/danking/rackdan) which is a package for the new Racket package manager.
+It contains some things that I find useful when hacking racket.
 You can install it with the command

     raco pkg install github://github.com/danking/rackdan/master

-If you're not cool with that--and I totally get it--you can just clone that repo somewhere and run
+If you're not cool with installing random packages from githubbers on your machine, you can just clone the rackdan repo somewhere and run

     for i in *.rkt; sed -i.bak -e 's:rackdan/maybe:"RELATIVE_PATH_TO_RACKDAN_FOLDER/maybe.rkt"a:' $i